 Although most of Jersey’s 10 official cycle routes do visit a beach at some point, cycling through Jersey’s fields and countryside offers a more relaxed cycling experience.
 Surrounded by beautiful fields and flowers the Gorey to St Ouen’s Bay route is 14.5 miles and takes in sights such as Gorey Castle, Mont Orgueil Castle, La Hougue Bie and St Ouen’s Church.

-To see all Jersey’s official cycle route click here.
+To see all Jersey’s official cycle routes click here.

 Getting to Jersey: Condor Ferries sail from Poole and Portsmouth to Jersey.
 There’s no extra charge for bringing a bike as a foot passenger, though you will need to book it in as space is limited.
 Bicycles can also be carried on bike racks on the back or roof of your vehicle.